gma/nesta/README.md

 Then use the `nesta` command to generate a new site:

-    $ nesta new mysite.com

-If you intend to deploy to Heroku, you'll also want the Heroku rake tasks, so run this version instead:

-    $ nesta new --heroku mysite.com
+    $ nesta new mysite.com --git

 Install a few dependencies, and you're away: